Dual Diploma Program at Binghamton University

 DDP students may choose to live on campus.
-For more information on on-campus housing, including the costs, please visit http://www.binghamton.edu/residential-life/living-oncampus/index.html.
-(Costs of Meal Plans are also included on the weblink.)
+For more information on on-campus housing, including the costs, please visit https://www.binghamton.edu/residential-life/.
 If living on campus, most international students choose to stay in the "Break Housing."
 Break housing refers to halls that remain open during all break times in the academic year when traditional halls close.
 It is a desirable option for international students, students planning to take classes during the winter session, athletes who have events during the break, and any student who lives too far to travel for a 4-day closing (e.g., Thanksgiving).
 New students must indicate this request when they submit their housing preference form.
-Please note that space in break housing is extremely limited and we may be unable to accommodate all requests for this option.
+Please note that space in break housing is extremely limited and we may be unable to accommodate all break housing requests.

 Students may also to choose to live off campus.
 For more information, please visit https://www.binghamton.edu/oip/ddp/housing-dining.html.

 Our 160 amazingly diverse student clubs and organizations are the engine of student life at Binghamton.
 They sponsor international cultural events and concerts, publish campus newspapers and magazines, offer countless volunteer opportunities and organize tons of free movies, open-mic nights and campus-wide talent shows.
 If you think there are lots to do for class, wait until you see what else campus has to offer.
 Find out more about student life: http://www.binghamton.edu/student-life/.

 Nestled at the junction of the Susquehanna and Chenango rivers, the Greater Binghamton region, near the Pennsylvania border and home to a quarter million people, is rich in scenic beauty.
 It's a safe, friendly and affordable community that offers countless outdoor recreational and cultural opportunities, along with coffee houses, concerts, restaurants and shopping malls.
 While enjoying the comfort and ease of living in a cozy town, you will also appreciate the easy access to New York City and other major metropolitan areas.
 Information on how to travel from Binghamton to other U.S. cities: http://www.binghamton.edu/oip/ddp/about-binghamton.html